 Texas State Technical College designed an instructional program to prepare individuals for exciting, high-paying careers in this powerful field - Electrical Power & Control.
-The Electrical Power program, or EPC, offers instruction in engineering and design; installation and calibration; maintenance, testing and troubleshooting; computer instrumentation and robotic interfacing; and electrical construction.
+The Electrical Power program, or EPC, offers instruction in engineering and design; installation and calibration; maintenance, testing and troubleshooting; computer instrumentation and robotic interfacing.